hillaryychan/COMP3231/notes/13_Memory-Management.md

 ### Fixed Partitioning

-**Approach 1:** divide memory into **fixed equal-sized** partitions.
+**Approach 1:** divide memory into **_fixed equal-sized_** partitions.
 Any process smaller than or equal to the partition size can be loaded into any partition.
 Partitions are free or busy.

 ![Fixed equal partition](../imgs/13-13_fixed-partition.png)

 Any unused space in the partition is wasted (internal fragmentation).
 Processes smaller than main memory but larger than a partition cannot run.

-**Approach 2:** fixed, variable-sized partitions.
+**Approach 2:** **_fixed, variable-sized_** partitions.
 We divide memory at boot time into a selection of different sized partitions.
 We can base the sizes on expected workloads.
 Each partition has a queue.
 We place a process in the queue for the smallest partition that it fits in.
 Processes then wait for when the assigned partition is empty to start.

 ![Fixed variable partition](../imgs/13-15_fixed-variable-partition.png)

 An issue here is that some partitions may be idle; we may have small jobs available and queued but a large partition free.
 Workloads are unpredictable and may not be efficiently used

-**Approach 3:** fixed variable-sized partitions with a single queue.
+**Approach 3:** **_fixed variable-sized_** partitions **_with a single queue_**.
 We have a single queue where we search for a partition that fits the job.
 This means small jobs may be allocated large partitions if necessary.
 However this increases internal memory fragmentation.

 ![Fixed variable partition with single queue](../imgs/13-17_fixed-var-part-single-queue.png)